Download this example as a Jupyter notebook

 'part_number': 'TUSMQ1ZDFM'}]}

-The list of components is used frequently, so store it in a variable for convenience.
+Because the list of components is used frequently, store it in a variable for convenience.

 [2]: